ancane/hashids.scala/README.md

 hashids.scala
 =============

 A Scala port of [hashids.org](www.hashids.org) library to generate short hashes from one or many numbers.
+Ported from [hashids.java by fanweixiao](https://github.com/jiecao-fm/hashids-java)

 * Hashid is initialized with an `alphabet`, `salt` and a `minimum hash length`
 * It's possible to hash single and multiple long numbers